hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-m.md

 ```
 After it is done there is a *jakartaee8-starter.war* is located in the *target* folder.

-Copy this file to *&lt;OpenLiberty dir>/usr/servers/defaultServer/dropins*.
+Copy this file to *&lt;Open Liberty dir>/usr/servers/defaultServer/dropins*.

-In the OpenLiberty console, you will see the following deployment info.
+In the Open Liberty console, you will see the following deployment info.

 ```bash
 [AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/jakartaee8-starter/
 [AUDIT   ] CWWKZ0001I: Application jakartaee8-starter started in 2.902 seconds.
 ```

-To undeploy an applicaiton, just delete *jakartaee8-starter.war* in the  *&lt;OpenLiberty dir>/usr/servers/defaultServer/dropins/*.
+To undeploy an applicaiton, just delete *jakartaee8-starter.war* in the  *&lt;Open Liberty dir>/usr/servers/defaultServer/dropins/*.

-In the OpenLiberty console, it displays the undeployment progress.
+In the Open Liberty console, it displays the undeployment progress.

 ```bash
 [AUDIT   ] CWWKT0017I: Web application removed (default_host): http://localhost:9080/jakartaee8-starter/